Yuval David

 Yuval David is an American actor, filmmaker and activist.
-As an actor he has played various roles including that of Matvey Sokolov in the television series Madam Secretary and a regular on What Would You Do?.
-His film-making includes directing and producing, including the creation of man on the street performances.
+As an actor, he has played various roles including that of Matvey Sokolov in the television series Madam Secretary and a regular on What Would You Do?.
+His filmmaking includes directing and producing, including the creation of man on the street performances.
 His work has been screened in over 100 film festivals and won more than 80 awards.
-David is also advocates for rights of the LGBT community, the Jewish community, environmental and humanitarian causes.
+David also advocates for rights of the LGBT community, the Jewish community, environmental and humanitarian causes.

 Early life and education

 David's grandparents were survivors of The Holocaust and he was raised in both Israel and Washington D.C.
 He began performing in theatre, voice overs, film and television at a young age.
 He went to Charles E. Smith Jewish Day School prior to attending the University of Maryland on an acting scholarship where he studied the arts, film, acting, and journalism.
 While there he was a member of Kol Sasson, UMD’s premiere Jewish Acappella group.